 Color Harmony Across Elements

-Color harmony across elements starts with a core palette and deliberate distribution: pick one dominant color, two supporting hues, and an accent that pops.
-You translate this into every surface and texture, balancing pattern contrast and color blocking for cohesion.
+Color harmony across elements starts with a core palette and some seriously deliberate distribution.
+Pick one dominant color, then two supporting hues, and finally, an accent that really pops.
+You then translate this into every surface and texture, balancing pattern contrast and color blocking for pure cohesion.

-- Establish a single dominant field color, then layer with two supporting hues in textiles and finishes.
+- Establish one main color, then layer with two supporting hues in your textiles and finishes.

-- Apply an accent sparingly to unify contrast, tying patterns to solids without crowding.
+- Apply an accent sparingly.
+This unifies contrast, tying patterns to solids without making the room feel crowded.

 Palette Anchors and Accents